-We have investigated the zero-field feature with respect to the NV density and the axis of sample cut.
-The linewidth and the contrast of this feature increases with NV density.
+We have investigated the zero-field cross-relaxation feature with respect to the NV density and the axis of sample cut.
+The NV density influences both the linewidth and the contrast of this feature.
+The temperature dependence of the zero-field cross-relaxation feature was studied.
+The feature is more prominent above 20\,K. The contrast increases with temperature, and gradually decreases from about 250\,K\ref{temp} .
 In the presence of a transverse field, various cross-relaxation features are detected due to the dipolar interaction between differently oriented NVs providing depolarization channels.
-The number and location of cross-relaxation features are determined by the diamond cut, azimuthal angle and the strength of the transverse field.
+The number and location of cross-relaxation features are determined by the orientation of the magnetic field with respect to the crystal axes, azimuthal angle and the strength of the transverse field.
 These cross-relaxation features follow specific pattern (well reproduced by our theoretical calculations) when the azimuthal angle is changed with respect to the transverse field.
-These features have narrower linewidth than the zero-field feature.
+These features have narrower linewidth than the zero-field cross-relaxation feature.
 Moreover, higher contrast is observed at certain angles where there is only one decay channel available to depolarize.
-Finally, the temperature dependence of the zero-field feature was studied.
-The feature is only observed above 20\,K. The contrast increases up-to 60\,K, levels off, and gradually decreases from about 250\,K.

 These results will be used in scalar- and vector-magnetometry applications, forming the basis of a practical near-zero-field microwave-free or even all-optical technique.
-With optimization of excitation-light intensity, fluorescence-collection efficiency, and sensing volume, we expect to achieve sensitivities better than 100\,pT/$\sqrt{\rm{Hz}}$.